buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ActuatorTypeElectricActuator.md

 # Pset_ActuatorTypeElectricActuator

-A device that electrically actuates a control element.
+A device that electrically actuates a control element.<!-- end of definition -->